TMoore89/ENSEKTest/TestResponses.md

 Then the details are saved back into the SQL database And A confirmation email is sent

+Note:
+- Verified against the registration link inside the "Log in" page
-Note: please see the error entry below:
+- Please see the error entry below:
 <details>
   <summary>Error text</summary>